TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 > 🤔 I'll give an acronym here, heard about Docker?
 What does it actually do?
-It packages the application code, libraries, necessary dependencies, and runtime environments into a single package (that's called an artifact).
+It packages the application code, libraries & necessary dependencies into a single package (that's called an artifact).
 In the same way, Helm would package all K8s resources, like deployments, services.
 This means it more like a directory structure, packaging all K8s manifests, templates and config values.

 </br>